mgaitan/beppo/README.rst

 This project was developed at Except by Antonio Lenton, Matías Bordese and Walter Alini during 2006.
-In 2007 was open sourced and Martín Gaitán worked on it as part as its profesional practices.
+In 2007 was open sourced and Martín Gaitán worked on it as part as its proffesional practices.

 Was original hosted at http://gna.org/projects/beppo